 From brick to outdoor to online: Shopping is different in 2030

-E-shopping will be as normal in 2030 as a fried egg on a Sunday morning.
-This doesn’t mean that physical stores will have lost their value, but they will look very different than what we are used to in 2018, as this post is written.
-The traditional department stores will largely have been replaced by ‘retail spaces’ which will often be located outdoor.
+This doesn’t mean that physical stores will have lost their value, but they’ll look very different than what we are used to right now, as this post is written.
+The traditional department stores will largely have been replaced by “retail spaces,” which will often be located outdoor.

 There are various reasons for this, such as increased construction costs and the need for much more flexibility than bricks can offer.
 The open air shops will not just focus on sales, they will mainly offer an experience.